Troubleshooting connection to SharePoint Online

 Run Prerequisites Check tool and ensure all Sharepoint components are installed

-All details are described in this KB: Installing components for working with SharePoint Online
+All details are described in this KB: Installing required Cayosoft Administrator components.

 Remove odd DLLs from GAC